ADHD Screening

 What treatments are available for adult ADHD?

-Evidence-based treatments for adult ADHD include stimulant medications (methylphenidate, amphetamines), non-stimulant medications (atomoxetine, viloxazine), and Cognitive Behavioral Therapy (CBT).
-Combined pharmacological and behavioral treatment shows the strongest outcomes.
+Evidence-based treatments for adult ADHD include stimulant medications (methylphenidate, amphetamines), non-stimulant medications (atomoxetine, viloxazine), and Cognitive Behavioural Therapy (CBT).
+Combined pharmacological and behavioural treatment shows the strongest outcomes.

 Can stress or anxiety mimic ADHD on the ASRS?